cast-org/clusive/GoogleSSOAllAuth.md

 - Have not seen 3. or 4, nor a filled-in `Social application token` record.
   Where is the access token?
 It looks like it is fetched and stored in the User record password field.
-- After going through the process as a user, using my (Josph's) Google login, I am logged into Clusive, but none of its URLs work properly.
+- After going through the process as a user, using my (Joseph's) Google login, I am logged into Clusive, but none of its URLs work properly.

-A suggestion regarding access tokens is found int the django-allauth documentation for the [Google provider](https://django-allauth.readthedocs.io/en/latest/providers.html#django-configuration).
+A suggestion regarding access tokens is found in the django-allauth documentation for the [Google provider](https://django-allauth.readthedocs.io/en/latest/providers.html#django-configuration).
 It suggests setting the `AUTH_PARAMS['access_type']` to `offline`.
 Removing all of the User and Social Account records associated with the Google SSO user, and